himharsh1997/aws-certification-notes/README.md

 - AWS provides AWS Security Token Service (AWS STS) as a web service that enables you to request temporary, limited-privilege credentials for AWS Identity and Access Management (IAM) users or for users you authenticate (federated users).
 - Available as a global service.
 - AWS STS requests go to a single endpoint at https://sts.amazonaws.com

+# Scalibity & High Availibity
+- Scalibity means application can handle higher loads by adapting.
+- Kind of scalibility:
+   - Vertical(eg;instance size increase but upto a limit).
+   - Horizontal(elasticity.eg; increase number of instances).
+Implies distributed systems.
+- Scalibility is link to availibility but different.
+- High availibility goes in hand with horizontal scaling.
+- High availibity zone mean your application running in atleast 2 data center(=== avalibility zones).
+- Goal of high avalibility is to survive data loss.
+- For Ec2 vertical scaling is EC2 from t2.nano - 0.5GB RAM, 1CPU to u-12tbI.metal - 12.3TB of RAM, 448vCUPs.
+- Horizontal scaling:
+    - scale in(decrese number of instances), scale out(increase number of instances).
+    - Auto Scaling group.
+    - Load Balancer.
+- High availibity:
+    - Run instances for the same application accross multi AZ.
+    - Auto Scaling group multi AZ.
+    - Load Balancer multi AZ

+# Elastic Load Balancing(ELB):
+- Load balancer are servers forward traffic to multiple servers(eg; EC2 instances) downstream.
+- Why use:
+  - Spread load accross multiple downstream instances.
+  - Expose a single point of access(DNS) to your application.
+  - Seamlessly handle failures(health check in periodically) of downstream instances.
+  - Do healthcheck to your instances.
+  - Provide SSL termination(HTTPS encrypted traffic) for your websites.
+  - With sticky sessions, a load balancer assigns an identifying attribute to a user, typically by issuing a cookie or by tracking their IP details.
+Then, according to the tracking ID, a load balancer can start routing all of the requests of this user to a specific server for the duration of the session.
+  - High availibity accross zones.
+  - Seperate public traffic from private traffic on your cloud.
+  - ELB is managed Load Balancer:
+      - AWS gaurantees that it will be working.
+      - AWS takes care of upgrades, maintaince,high avalibility.
+      - AWS will only provide you few configuration knobs.
+  - We can also create our own load balancer which will cost less but it will be a lot of effort on our end.
+  - It is integrated with many AWS services
+     - EC2, EC2 autoscaling groups, amazon ECS.
+     - AWS certificate manager(ACM), cloudwatch.
+     - Route 53, AWS WAF, AWS Global Accelerator.

+  ### Health checks
+  - Crucial for load balancers.
+  - It enable load balancer to check if instance to which it fowarding traffic is ready to reply requests.
+  - Health check is done on a port and route(/health is common).
+  - If response is not 200(OK) then the instance is unhealthy.

+  ## Type of load balancer in AWS
+  AWS has 4 types of load balancers
+  - **Classic Load Balancer(v1 - old generation)** - 2009 - CLB
+     - Supports HTTP(layer 7), HTTPS(layer 7), TCP(layer 4), SSL(secure TCP).
+  - **Application Load Balancer(v2 - new generation)** - 2016 - ALB
+    - Supports HTTP, HTTPS, Websocket protocol.
+  - **Network Load Balancer(v2 - new generation)** - 2017 - NLB
+    - Supports TCP,TLS(secure TCP), UDP.
+  - **Gateway Load Balancer** - 2020 - GWLB
+    - Operates at network layer(3) - IP Protocol
+  - It is recommended to use the newer generation load balancers as they provide more flexibility.
+  - Some load balancer can be setup as internal(private) or external(public) ELBs.
+  - Your EC2 security group will not same as of loadbalancer but it's port allow will be for HTTP(80) but source will not be a IP range but instead will be security group of load balancer.
+This will link security group of  EC2 to load balancer which allow traffic from load balancer in EC2.

+  # Classic Load Balancer(v1)
+  - Supports HTTP(layer 7), HTTPS(layer 7), TCP(layer 4), SSL(secure TCP).
+  - Health check are TCP or HTTP based.
+  - Fixed hostname XXX.region.elb.amazonaws.com